jurdabos/CanonFodder/docs/CanonFodder.md

-    — ETL process: hosted in Python script with a hybrid of manual/deterministic fuzzy-logic canonisation offered — DWH: backend-agnostic SQL storage with tables for scrobble, artist info, canonisations, user country and codes — Evaluation DB: .parquet files offering a tiny analytics stack in a star schema where scrobble is the fact table — BI frontend: an interactive menu launched from main.py where the user can launch data harvest, and see visuals
+    — ETL process: hosted in Python script with a hybrid of manual/deterministic fuzzy-logic canonisation offered — DWH: backend-agnostic SQL storage with tables for scrobble, artist info, canonisations, user country and codes — Evaluation DB: .parquet files offering a tiny analytics stack in a star schema where scrobble is the fact table — BI frontend: an interactive menu launched from main.py where the user can launch data harvest, run the full pipeline, and see visuals

 For all EDA and frontend visualizations, we want to use our custom colour palettes to be found at JSON/palettes.json.
 I have created a set of info for colorpalette_{n} from 1 < n < 11 using https://coolors.co/16697a-dbf4a7-a24936-7ebce6-e6beae.